gammapy/gammapy/docs/irf/index.rst

 part of their spectrum, image or cube analysis to compute exposure and effective EDISP and PSF for a given dataset.

-Most (at some point maybe all) classes in `gammapy.irf` have an `gammapy.utils.nddata.NDDataArray` as data attribute to support interpolation.

 IRF Axis naming
 ---------------